 Capitalism's Turning Point, The Tech Dimension, Authenticity is King

-Materialism and Achievement, Early Adoption, Technophilia, Instashopping economies - in Britain by 11% from 2016 to 2018, far exceeding rises in income.
+Materialism and Achievement, Early Adoption, Technophilia, Instashopping

 Faced with uncertainty about the future, hedonistic 'you only live once' lifestyles are growing in appeal.
 People want both experiences and stuff.
 Today, now.
 It's too easy to spend.